Gabdulkhay Akhatov

-By studying the phonetic peculiarities of the dialect of the local population of Siberia, Professor G.Akhatov first among the scientists discovered that certain dialects of Siberian Tatar have developed a merger of the phonemes “tch” and “ts”, which in his opinion, resulted from the influence of Kipchak language.

-Akhatov, for the first time in Turkic studies, gave a theoretically consistent and systematic description of the idiomatic expressions of the Volga Tatar language.
-He is the author of the widely known book - "Phraseological Dictionary of the Tatar Language" (1982).

-For more than 30 years, Professor Akhatov headed the department of Tatar philology at various universities and institutes in Russia.

-Akhatov also did research on the general theory of language.
-He published a fundamental work on the main sign of paired words, explored and thoroughly investigated the nature of the double negative in the Turkic languages, and also discovered and formulated the law of pairing in Turkic languages.

-Akhatov trained over 40 doctors and candidates of sciences, and published about 200 scientific papers.

-He was a true polyglot.
-He knew more than two dozen languages.

 A number of his scientific works were highly praised at the XIII International Congress of Linguists (ICL) (Tokyo, 1982).

 Akhatov organized and led several dialectological expeditions and was the author of fundamental scientific works, dictionaries, textbooks, manuals and programs for dialectology, phraseology, and lexicology.

 He was a recipient of the Medal "For Labour Valour" and the Medal "Veteran of Labour".

 His son Aydar Akhatov (born 20 June 1957) is a Russian state, political and public figure, Economist, a second doctorate in Economics, Ecologist and Lawyer.